Joint Spatio-Textual Reasoning for Answering Tourism Questions: Spatio-Textual Reasoning Network

+We encode the question using a bi-directional GRU \cite{GRU} which results in output states $q_i$. {\bf Distance-Reasoning Layer (DRL):} We first used a series of down-projecting feed-forward layers applied to the output state of the GRU, to generate the final score for each candidate, but we found this was not effective (Section \ref{sec:toy-eval}).
+We therefore include a component designed for distance-reasoning referred to as the `Distance Reasoning Layer' which uses the representations generated by the distance-aware question encoder.

+A model could score candidate-entities for relevance if, for each location mentioned in the question, it is able to (i) learn whether a location-mention needs to be considered for answering, and (ii) learn {\em how} a location-mention needs to be used for answering.
+Our design of the DRL is motivated by this insight -- it learns a function which, for {\em each} location-mention $lm_k$, in the question, outputs a {\em distance-weight} $w_k$.
+Here, $w_k$ captures the contribution of the spatial-distance between $lm_k$ and the candidate entity $c$, under the constraints mentioned in the question.
+For instance, a question may include location-mentions that could be involved in simple `near' or `far' constraints or other complex constraints such as “within driving distance” or “within walking distance” etc. The DRL layer uses the distance-aware question encoding to understand the nature of the constraint being expressed, as well as, figure out how to compute distance-reasoning weights to express those constraints.

-Let the output states of the question encoder be given $q_0$ ..$q_i$.. $q_m$, where $m$ is the length of the question.
-To compute distance-weights, we use a series of position-wise feed-forward blocks \cite{Transformer} that consist of a linear layer with ReLU activation applied at each output position of the Question Encoder: $Block_l(x)=max(0,A_lx+b_l)$ where $A_l$ is a weight matrix and $b_l$ the bias term, at Block layer $l$.
+Let the output states of the question encoder be given by $q_0$ ..$q_i$.. $q_{m-1}$, where $m$ is the length of the question.
+To compute distance-weights, we use a series of position-wise feed-forward blocks \cite{Transformer} that consist of a linear layer with ReLU activation applied at each output position of the Question Encoder:

+where $q^l_i$ is the output of the Block layer at layer $l$, $A_l$ is a weight matrix and $b_l$ the bias term.

+The initial block input uses the output state of the GRU ($q_i$) concatenated with the final hidden state ($q_L)$.
+Thus, the output $q^1_i$ from the application of the first block layer, corresponding position $i$ in the input is given by:

-The blocks apply the same linear transformations at each position but we vary the parameters across layers.
-The final layer gives us a single dimension output for each position resulting in an $m$-dimensional vector ${\mathbf r}$ ($r_0...r_i..r_m$).
-The distance-weight $w_i$ for a token at position $i$ is computed by applying a $tanh$ non-linearity ($tanh(r_i)$).
-We use the distance-weights for scoring, as described below.
+The blocks apply the same linear transformations at each position but we vary the parameters across layers (see appendix).
+The final layer gives us a single dimension output for each position resulting in an $m$-dimensional vector ${\mathbf r}$ ($r_0...r_i..r_{m-1}$).

-{\bf Spatial Relevance Scorer:} Let $S$ be the set of position indices that have been assigned the {\em B} label from the {\em B-I} encoding used in the input layer, ($S \subset \{0,\dots,m\}$).
-Note, each element $j \in S$ refers to a position containing a unique location-mention ($lm_j$) from the question.
-Let the distance between $lm_j$ and $c$ be denoted by $d_j$.
-We create an $m$-dimensional distance vector $ {\mathbf d'}$ where each element $d'_i$ of the vector is given by:
+Let ${\mathbf B}$ be an $m$-dimensional one hot-vector based on the position indices that have been assigned only the {\em B} label\footnote{An element of ${\mathbf B}$ is $1$ whenever it corresponds to a position index indicating the {\em start} of a location mention in a question.} from the {\em B-I} encoding used in the input layer.
+The distance-weight vector ${\mathbf w}$ for a question is given by: